That's sour. Tickets to see Olivia Rodrigo's tour are being resold for thousands – KION546

 Things are looking pretty sour for fans of Olivia Rodrigo.

-After tickets to the “Driver’s License” singer’s tour went on sale Friday morning, many cities sold out almost instantly — with tickets now being resold for thousands online.
+After tickets to the “Driver’s License” singer’s Sour Tour went on sale Friday morning, many cities sold out almost instantly — with tickets now being resold for thousands online.

 In New York, for example, tickets to see Rodrigo are being resold for up to $6,000.
 In Chicago, it’s up to $5,000.
 In San Francisco, prices as high as $9,000 have been reported.